juancarlospaco/nimrun-action/README.md

 # Nimrun-Action

-- [GitHub Action](https://github.com/features/actions) to bisect commit-by-commit from GitHub issue comments code blocks.
+- [GitHub Action](https://github.com/features/actions) to bisect bugs commit-by-commit from GitHub issue comments code blocks.

 https://user-images.githubusercontent.com/1189414/207674682-c971f842-b4ef-42a3-81b2-62e1c378d5a4.mp4

 ![](https://raw.githubusercontent.com/juancarlospaco/nimrun-action/nim/screenshot.png)

+The bot will run the code on all Nim final versions from `1.0.0` to `devel`, finds at least 1 commit that fails and finds at least 1 commit that works, bisects commit-by-commit between that range of commits (FAILS..WORKS), re-builds Nim commit-by-commit and runs the code checking if it works, until it finds the specific commit that introduces the Bug.

+Users can Bisect their own bugs, core devs get the commit that introduced the bug.

+The Bot will match Github issue comments that first line starts with:

+- `"!nim c"`
+- `"!nim cpp"`
+- `"!nim js"`

+And followed by a code block of Nim source code.

 # Setup